View Capital Ideas for more on:

 Exchanges are generally allowed only within the same class of shares because of the different expenses associated with each class.
 However, investors may exchange from Class A shares of American Funds U.S. Government Money Market Fund to other share classes.

-Class F-1, A and C shares generally may be exchanged into the corresponding 529 share class without a sales charge.
+Class A, C, F-1 and F-2 shares generally may be exchanged into the corresponding 529 share class without a sales charge.
 Additionally, exchanges from UGMA or UTMA custodial accounts to a 529 account may create significant legal and tax consequences.

 To find out more about exchanges, refer to our Share Class Pricing and Details page.

 Investors should carefully consider investment objectives, risks, charges and expenses.
-This and other important information is contained in the mutual fund prospectuses, summary prospectuses, which can be obtained from a financial professional, and should be read carefully before investing.
-Similar information about collective investment trusts can be obtained from Capital Group or participants’ plan provider or employer.
-CollegeAmerica is distributed by American Funds Distributors, Inc. and sold through unaffiliated intermediaries.
+This and other important information is contained in the fund prospectuses and summary prospectuses, which can be obtained from a financial professional and should be read carefully before investing.
+Similar information is contained in the CollegeAmerica Program Description, which can be obtained from a financial professional and should be read carefully before investing.
+CollegeAmerica is distributed by American Funds Distributors, Inc., which will be renamed Capital Client Group, Inc. on or around July 1, 2024, and sold through unaffiliated intermediaries.